-Summer’s coming (believe it or not) and here's a typical scenario with the average homeowner: They’re sitting in their house, minding their own business, having a bowl of popcorn and watching their favorite TV show, when they notice that awful sound; drip... drip... drip.
-They turn their head to see the household pet licking at a puddle that's steadily forming on the bathroom floor.
+Summer’s coming (we promise) and here's a typical scenario with the average homeowner: They’re sitting in their house, minding their own business, having a bowl of popcorn and watching a movie, when suddenly he/she hears terrible sound; drip... drip... drip.
+They turn their head to see the household pet licking at a puddle that's slowly forming on the bathroom floor.
 Suddenly: Concern, stress, and that ”oh brother!” feeling.
 What caused the leak?; water heater, leaky toilet, shower, faucet?
-No – the central air conditioner is frozen solid.
-This can occur anywhere, from Cocoa to Thailand, regardless of summer heat.
+Nope – it's the air conditioner of all things.
+This can occur anywhere, from Melbourne to Thailand, regardless of summer heat.

 Why Air Conditioners Freeze

-When a central air conditioner freezes up, what actually freezes is the condenser unit's evaporator coil.
-This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Cocoa area home.
+The evaporator coil is the component of a central A/C unit that actually freezes.
+This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Melbourne area home.
 Usually there are two factors why the evaporator coil may freeze:

 - Lack of sufficient refrigerant